 It is important for the person with PD and the caregiver to plan and to anticipate what is likely to happen during a hospitalization.
 The combination of education and planning can alleviate many of the problems encountered in the hospital.

-Parkinson's Foundation (formerly the National Parkinson Foundation), 2012, Revised 2016
+Published by the Parkinson's Foundation (formerly the National Parkinson Foundation), 2012, Revised 2016

 This 23-page booklet (PDF) summarizes the need for advocacy during hospitalization for people with Parkinson's Disease.
 It outlines specific steps to prepare for a hospitalization and encourages readers to be prepared in advance of the unknown, much like we have earthquake kits.
 It advises calling upon the hospital's patient advocate if the patient is not getting proper care.